dragonchain/dragonchain/docs/deployment/migrating_v4.md

 - `timestamp` - Sortable numeric field
 - `block_id` - Sortable numeric field
 - `tag` - Text field
+- `invoker` - Tag field (Only exists on transactions created by smart contract output) (as of 4.1.0)

 In addition to these fields, any fields specified as custom index fields when creating the transaction type (or smart contract), can also be used when